 Voluntary export restraints

 Voluntary export restraints (VERs) are voluntary quotas adopted by exporting countries.
-It contrasts with the conventional quota, where the importing country is the one that imposes the quota.
+They contrast with conventional quotas, where the importing country imposes the quota.

 Import quotas are a protectionist measure.
 It tends to provoke retaliation from exporting countries.
 Worsening trade relations could lead to trade wars.

 Say, the United States imposes import quotas on Chinese products.
 Because it hurts domestic producers, the Chinese government would adopt a similar policy and limit imports of products from the United States.
-And the situation gave rise to a prolonged trade dispute.
+The situation gave rise to a prolonged trade dispute.

 To deal with worsening conditions, the United States can negotiate a VER with China.
 The two countries come into a bilateral agreement.
 China agreed to impose quotas for its exports to the United States.

 Why did China agree?
 China may think that is the best solution.
-If China does not implement a VER, the United States could take a stricter policy.
-The United States could retaliate through not only quotas but also other trade barriers such as import tariffs.
+If China does not implement a VER, the United States could adopt a stricter policy.
+The United States could retaliate through quotas and other trade barriers, such as import tariffs.

-VERs are an effective tactic for reducing trade disputes.
-That eases geopolitical tensions.
-And as international trade keeps changing, the countries involved will usually update the VER to keep it useful.
+VERs are an effective tactic for reducing trade disputes, which eases geopolitical tensions.
+As international trade changes, the countries involved will usually update the VER to keep it useful.

 Hidden quotas